 The hottest months of summer are traditionally when Japanese commune with and honor the spirits of the dead.
 One such festival based around this idea is the Mitama Matsuri at the politically complex Yasukuni Shrine.
 Along the sando – the promenade leading to the main shrine – 30,000 lanterns are strung from towers of metal scaffolding to create a spectacular approach.
-The festival runs for 6 days from July 13th.
+The festival runs for four days from July 13th.
 The shrine is a 5-minute walk from Kudanshita Station on the Tokyo Metro Honzomon and Tozai Lines as well as the Toei Shinjuku Line.

 Listen to music in the good-vibe venue of Shibuya NOB this Friday.
 The bands Lampshade, Catchy Claws, Skull Skaper, Mother Slug, Pretty Litch, and DJ Greasy Records will be there, as well as popular Tokyo-based artist The Spilt Ink.
 It […]

 Japanese American actor and comedian Derek Mio is joining Tokyo Comedy Bar for a weekend of headline shows!
 He will be headlining the Friday Dec.
 9 and Saturday Dec.
 10 Weekend Comedy shows, both starting at 7 p.m.
 Derek Mio […]

 MUTEK Japan is a five-day music festival that combines electronic music, art and technology.
 The festival features a mix of international and local artists along with chances to see and experience the latest technology.
 Composers, musicians, artists and digital creators […]